-In this article we cover the Top 5 teams in VALORANT esports, discussing key aspects of their gameplay, notable players and results.
+The VALORANT Power Rankings covers the top teams in VALORANT esports, discussing key aspects of their gameplay, notable players, and results.
 Find out more about the best teams in VALORANT in our Power Rankings.

 How does the VALORANT Power Rankings work?

-The methodology for this power ranking will consider three factors, a team’s overall win rate, recent match results and percentage of total rounds won.
-This methodology is far from ideal with other factors such as Attacker and Defender side rounds won, overall economy management and Average Combat Score for a team, possible variables to be added in the future once match data becomes more accessible.
+The methodology for our Power Rankings considers three factors: a team’s overall win rate; recent match results; and percentage of total rounds won.
+This methodology is far from ideal, with other factors such as Attacker and Defender side rounds won, overall economy management, and Average Combat Score for a team all possible variables to be added in the future once match data becomes more accessible.